LukeGall/Level-4-Solo-Project/notesDiary.md

 Make a list of things that can be improved with the app

-* Look at possible animation - not feasible
-* More tests and possible refactorings (Not too important)
+* More tests and possible refactorings
-* Make plain board have a cool puzzle to start with
+* Make plain board have a cool puzzles examples
 * Flesh out issues I found from notes - important
 * User page?
 Maybe ability to save user data (Not important)
 * Maybe save boards with JSON?